 I have never heard of blossom end rot in cherry tomatoes.
-It’s the bigger sizes that get blossom end rot and we all have experienced it and I don’t know of a sure fire fix or prevention.
+Blossom end rot occurs more often with tomatoes grow in containers as compared to backyard/raised bed type planting.
+It’s the bigger size tomatoes that get blossom end rot and we all have experienced it and I don’t know of a sure fire fix or prevention.
 Some people swear that by using crushed egg shells in the soil around the plant cures the problem.

 You are welcome to share this information with others—clubs—perhaps share this with your general membership to include those that could not attend the lecture, family, friends, etc.